Roehampton: History

 Roehampton was originally a small village – with only 14 houses during the reign of Henry VII – with the area largely forest and heath.
 The population gradually increased in the 18th and 19th centuries as it became a favoured residential outlying suburb for summer villas and larger houses set in parkland, following the opening of Putney Bridge in 1729.
 Several of the original houses survive.

-Roehampton House (Grade I) by Thomas Archer was built between 1710–12 and enlarged by Sir Edwin Lutyens in 1910.
+Roehampton House (Grade I) by Thomas Archer was built between 1710 and 1712, and enlarged by Sir Edwin Lutyens in 1910.
 Until 2008, it was the administrative centre for Queen Mary's Hospital.
 The building was Grade I Listed in 1978 when it was still being used by the hospital.
 It was subsequently developed into private flats.

 Parkstead House (Grade I), built in 1760 for William Ponsonby, 2nd Earl of Bessborough, was the home of the socialite Lady Caroline Lamb before being acquired in 1861 for use as a seminary by the Jesuits and renamed Manresa House.
 Gerard Manley Hopkins, the Jesuit poet, lived there.
 Parkstead House is now owned by Roehampton University, as are a number of other surviving 18th century houses.
 These include Mount Clare (Grade I) built in 1772 for George Clive, cousin of Lord Clive; Grove House (Grade II*), built originally for Sir Joshua Vanneck in 1777 – Capability Brown is reputed to have laid out the grounds; and Downshire House (Grade II*) built in 1770 and once occupied by the Marquess of Downshire.

 Templeton House, a Georgian mansion, was built in the 1780s and its first resident was Lady Elizabeth Templetown.
 In 1930, the building was converted into student flats; during both World Wars, it was used as a hospital.
-From the winter of 1919 to spring 1920, Winston Churchill lived at Templeton House while it was owned by Freddie Guest and his wife Amy.
+From the winter of 1919 to the spring of 1920, Winston Churchill lived at Templeton House while it was owned by Freddie Guest and his wife Amy.
 After its sale in 2010, the new owners again converted the building into a single family home, with the exterior also restored.
 Some of the filming for series 3 of Downton Abbey was completed at Templeton House.

 Originally a part of Putney Anglican parish, Roehampton became a separate parish in 1845, after the building of Holy Trinity Church on Roehampton Lane in 1842.
 The Society of Jesus founded St Joseph Church in Roehampton in 1869 from the novitiate that became Whitelands College.

 The Maharajah Duleep Singh lived for a time in Ashburton House in Roehampton with the family of Sir John Spencer Login and Lady Lena Login.
 Lady Login wrote in her memoirs that the Prince Consort and the Prince of Wales visited him there on one occasion.

-During World War I there was a Royal Naval Air Service Kite Balloon Training School based on land now part of he University and golf course.
+During World War I there was a Royal Naval Air Service Kite Balloon Training School based on land now part of the university and golf course.

 Much of the old village of Roehampton still remains, dominated by large detached houses.
 An old watering trough for Victorian carriage-horses exists at the junction of Medfield Street and Roehampton Lane.